2026 Scottish Parliament election: Contesting constituency and/or regional ballot

+Other parties

+On 21 February 2026, Alba Party leader Kenny MacAskill announced that the party was unlikely to be able to stand candidates due to an internal financial crisis.
+After this announcement Tommy Sheridan, Angus MacNeil, Christina Hendry and Suzanne Blackley issued a joint statement in which they offered to take over leadership of the Alba Party to ensure it can contest the election but this ultimately never materialised.
+On 8 March 2026, MacAskill announced that the party would deregister and therefore would be unable to stand in the election.

+Your Party originally intended to stand candidates, but it was later reported that they would miss the deadline due to what Scottish representative Niall Christie called "inaction and decisions taken by Your Party at a UK level".

 Election system, seats, and regions

 The total number of Members of the Scottish Parliament (MSPs) elected to the Parliament is 129.
 The Scottish Parliament uses an additional member system (AMS), designed to produce approximate proportional representation for each region.
-There are 8 regions, each sub-divided into smaller constituencies.
+There are eight regions, each sub-divided into smaller constituencies.
 There are a total of 73 constituencies.
 Each constituency elects one MSP by the plurality (first past the post) system of election.
-Each region elects 7 additional MSPs using an additional member system.
+Each region elects seven additional MSPs using an additional member system.
 A modified D'Hondt method, using the constituency results, is used to elect these additional MSPs.

 The Scottish Parliament constituencies have not been coterminous with Scottish Westminster constituencies since the 2005 general election, when the 72 former UK Parliament constituencies were replaced with a new set of 59, generally larger, constituencies (see Scottish Parliament (Constituencies) Act 2004).
 The boundaries used for the Scottish Parliament elections were then revised for the 2011 election.
 The Boundary Commission also recommended changes to the electoral regions used to elect "list" members of the Scottish Parliament, which were also implemented in 2011.
 The Second Periodic Review of constituency and regional boundaries began in September 2022 and was completed by May 2025.
-The proposals were formally approved in October 2025, establishing the constituencies and regions that will form the basis for the 2026 election.
+The proposals were formally approved in October 2025, establishing the constituencies and regions to form the basis for the 2026 election.

-MSPs not standing for re-election

-A record number of MSPs are not seeking re-election.